-Prerequisite: ENGL-0070 or ACCUPLACER (or other appropriate placement test)
+Prerequisite: ENGL-0065, ENGL-0070, or ACCUPLACER® (or other appropriate placement test)

-This course will offer a cross-cultural introduction to the world's major religious/philosophical traditions or faith systems through a comparison of historical origins, rituals, beliefs, practices worldviews, original religious texts, and other important sources.
-Interdisciplinary approaches to study of religion and various approaches to study of religious systems are a part of the world religions traditions assessment.
+This course offers a cross-cultural introduction to the world's major religious/philosophical traditions or faith systems through a comparison of historical origins, rituals, beliefs, practices, worldviews, original religious texts, and other important sources.
+This course offers an interdisciplinary approach to the study of religion and various approaches to the study of religious systems.
+(3/45/0/0/0)